 ASTRO 4445 (4) Introduction to General Relativity

 Fifteen Credit Hours in a Complementary Area.
 Complementary Areas can be selected from a wide variety of disciplines, but the courses selected must be cohesive, and complement the core requirements.
-For example, those interested in astrobiology might chose a Complementary Area of biological sciences, those interested in planetary science might pick Earth and Atmospheric Science, those interested in teaching at the high-school level might pick education, and those interested in public policy might pick Government, Economics, or Science and Technology Studies.
+For example, those interested in astrobiology might choose a Complementary Area of biological sciences, those interested in planetary science might choose Earth and Atmospheric Science, those interested in teaching at the high-school level might pick education, and those interested in public policy might choose Government, Economics, or Science and Technology Studies.
 It is up to the student, in consultation with their faculty advisor to design the Complementary Area.
 At least eight of the Complementary Area credits must be in courses numbered above 3000.
 Complementary Areas are normally mapped out by the end of their sophomore year.

 Course/Credit Count.
 The requirements for the Astronomy Major with a General Astronomy Concentration are therefore 16-17 courses (12 of which are in Astronomy, Physics and Mathematics) totaling 59-61 credit hours (44-46 of which are in Astronomy, Physics, and Mathematics).

 It is expected that some majors, especially those with General Astronomy Concentrations will have double majors, either totally distinct from Astronomy, or ones that include courses from their Complementary Area.
 In these cases, their Complementary Area credits can be counted for both majors as allowed by the second major.
 For example, students may double major in Astronomy and Mathematics with the Astronomy Core MATH courses counted towards both majors.
 However, it is not allowed to double major in Astronomy with an Astrophysics Concentration, and Physics due to extensive overlap of requirements.